mpgthub/OpenVPN-KillSwitch/README.md

 3. Setup killswitch feature.

 The methods described below are generic and valid for any kind of OpenVPN connection.
-It was tested on CyberGhost and NordVPN.
+It was tested with CyberGhost and NordVPN on Xubuntu 20.04 LTS (Xfce).